microsoftgraph/msgraph-sdk-powershell/src/Devices.CloudPrint/Devices.CloudPrint/docs/v1.0/Microsoft.Graph.Devices.CloudPrint.md

 The list of printer shares registered in the tenant.

 ### [Get-MgPrintShareAllowedGroup](Get-MgPrintShareAllowedGroup.md)
-Retrieve a list of groups that have been granted access to submit print jobs to the associated printerShare.
+The groups whose users have access to print using the printer.

 ### [Get-MgPrintShareAllowedGroupByRef](Get-MgPrintShareAllowedGroupByRef.md)
-Retrieve a list of groups that have been granted access to submit print jobs to the associated printerShare.
+The groups whose users have access to print using the printer.

 ### [Get-MgPrintShareAllowedUser](Get-MgPrintShareAllowedUser.md)
-Retrieve a list of users who have been granted access to submit print jobs to the associated printerShare.
+The users who have access to print using the printer.

 ### [Get-MgPrintShareAllowedUserByRef](Get-MgPrintShareAllowedUserByRef.md)
-Retrieve a list of users who have been granted access to submit print jobs to the associated printerShare.
+The users who have access to print using the printer.

 ### [Get-MgPrintShareAllowedUserMailboxSetting](Get-MgPrintShareAllowedUserMailboxSetting.md)
 Settings for the primary mailbox of the signed-in user.